webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ## 6. Browser and API work

-The implemented room-selection page exposes an unchecked **Use signaling V2** checkbox, so V1 remains the default.
-An unchecked selection navigates through `/r/{roomid}` and `/join/{roomid}`; a checked selection uses `/v2/r/{roomid}` and `/v2/join/{roomid}`.
-The V2 namespace is preserved in the returned room link and embedded page parameters, so a shared or directly opened V2 room link does not depend on local checkbox state.
-The current V2 browser implementation supports the P2P state only; the transition and grid-layout work below begins with the later SFU milestone.
+The implemented room-selection page exposes a checked **V2 P2P/SFU** checkbox, so V2 is the web UI default while V1 remains available by unchecking it.
+V1 navigates through `/r/{roomid}` and `/join/{roomid}`; V2 uses `/v2/r/{roomid}` and `/v2/join/{roomid}`.
+The V2 namespace is preserved in returned room links and embedded page parameters.
+The current browser implements P2P, Upgrading, and SFU modes, the responsive grid, transport handoff, and polite-peer perfect negotiation; Downgrading remains future work.

 ### 6.1 One browser application, two layouts

-`web_app` and its `html/full_template.html` are the browser baseline.
-They remain the P2P layout: one remote participant occupies the full-screen stage and the existing self-view, device controls, mute-video, mute-audio, hangup, status, and error UI retain their behavior.
-The v2 client adds `html/grid_template.html` as the SFU layout.
-It has the same controls and the same self-view component, but renders remote participants as a responsive grid rather than a single full-screen remote video. `group_template.html` is not a design artifact or target filename.
+`appweb/html/full_template.html` is the P2P layout baseline: one remote participant occupies the full-screen stage and the existing self-view, device controls, mute-video, mute-audio, hangup, status, and error UI retain their behavior. `appweb/html/grid_template.html` is included by the shared page and supplies the SFU grid container.
+JavaScript/CSS switches between the existing full-screen remote video and responsive per-publisher grid without loading a second application or page.

 These are layouts of one call session, not separate applications.
 A P2P→SFU or SFU→P2P transition must not reload the page, replace the signaling socket, reacquire camera/microphone, or reset the selected devices/mute state.
 Common